The real cost of network downtime

 According to Spot Migration, the average business suffers from about 14 hours of IT downtime per year.
 Regardless of whether you experienced more or less, I’m positive that there was a negative financial impact associated with each downtime event.

 Those numbers may shock you, but let’s think this through.
 How much are you paying idle employees?
 Did you pay overtime to make up for lost productivity?
 How much revenue did you lose that could have been generated?
 Did you incur late delivery surcharges?
 Did a loss of customer goodwill erode your ongoing revenue stream?
-Did you need to plan and execute campaigns to explain and apologize for the outage?
+Did you need to plan and execute campaigns to explain and apologise for the outage?

 Costs incurred from network downtime.
 Here’s a complete list to help you work through what downtime costs your business: